-Just got this awesome recipe from Dr. Mark Hyman.
-I love slow cooker meals, get it done early and its done!
-I thought I was done with soups and stews, but with the change in weather this week it is perfect.
+I love slow cooker meals, get it done early and it’s done!
 For those of you who don’t have lamb, I think beef would be almost as tasty!

 - 3 tablespoons Arrowroot powder

 - 3/4 teaspoon Ground black pepper divided